tillgrallert/food-riots_tools/workflow_food-prices.md

 4. Since non-metrical measures varied between places and since source can record prices from more than one location, the location can be specified with a custom `@location` attribute on `<measureGrp>` and `<measure>` elements denoting the price.
 If all measures relate to the same place, the attributes go on the wrapping `<measureGrp>`. `@location` accepts simple toponyms.

+### open questions

+How to encode the following:

+>one of our compatriots reports that the price of wheat has been falling for the last two weeks and by some Ps 6 per kile.
+But the price of bread did not fall correspondingly. not even by a para.
+We inform the baladiyya about this issue

+or this:

+>we read in our last number that the price for a bushel of wheat rose by Ps 1. instead of falling it increased for another Ps 1. this is despite the rains, which should lower the prices

 ## 2. reference manager

 All transcription and annotation of sources is done in Sente, which, albeit now discontinued, still runs without a glitch.